 parallelizing queries and other internal tasks.

 By default, Humio uses the Java available processors function to get the number of CPU cores.
 This is usually the optimal number.
-Be aware that the auto-detected number can be too high when running in a containerized environment where JVM does not always detect the proper number of cores.
+Be aware that the auto-detected number can be too high when running in a containerized environment where the JVM does not always detect the proper number of cores.

 Derived from the number of CPU cores, Humio internally sets